mya12321/ouroboros-program/README.md

 # ouroboros-program
-This ouroboros program(also called "quine-relays") is for JavaScript and Java.
+This ouroboros program(also called "quine-relay") is for JavaScript and Java.